 At the time of writing this article, the game has a rating of only 2.7, with many users complaining about various issues.
-Microsoft does aknlowedge at least one issue, saying the following:
+Microsoft does acknowledge at least one issue, saying the following:

 We are aware of an issue that sometimes occurs where the download progress bar does not accurately display progress, please be patient with your download or title update.

-The problem with the download might be caused by the fact that this is quite a package, weighing it at almost 53 GBs.
-And while some of the complaint coming from user do indeed relate to this particular error, there are other problems being invoked.
+The problem with the download might be caused by the fact that this is quite a package, weighing at almost 53 GBs.
+And while some of the complaints coming from users do indeed relate to this particular error, other problems are being invoked.
 Here are just a couple of them.

-User ‘Jeffrey’ complains that he can’t get past first loading screen, saying this:
+User ‘Jeffrey’ complains that he can’t get the past first loading screen, saying this:

 I’ve always been a fan of the GOW Series and when I first saw that this was going to be running on windows I got excited.
 Too bad I can’t actually get to play it so as it stands this review is just biased on the fact of what seems like poor optimization.
 I’m obviously not the only one who thinks so… check the other reviews.

-User ‘calvin’ claims this is a great game but the performance is actually lacking, citing FPS drops among other issues:
+User ‘calvin’ claims this is a great game, but the performance is lacking, citing FPS drops, among other issues: